11 Best Wireless Hacking Hardware Tools

 Source: flipperzero.one

-Flipper Zero is a fully open-source and portable tool for pentesters.
+Flipper Zero is a fully open-source and portable tool for pen-testers.
 You can use this device to pentest radio protocols, RFID, 1-Wire protocol, access control systems and even debug the hardware using the GPIO pins.

 Although Flipper Zero is a completely independent gadget that doesn’t require any additional devices, you can still extend its functionality by connecting it to other devices via the USB port or the GPIO Pins.
 It also ships with a 2000 mAh battery that can last up to 7 days (depending on usage).

-If you are in the market for a swiss-army knife (in terms of hacking), then Flipper Zero will be the best choice.
+If you are in the market for a Swiss-army knife (in terms of hacking), then Flipper Zero will be the best choice.

 3. Ubertooth One